imperva/terraform-provider-dsfhub/website/docs/r/data_source.md

 - `log_bucket_id` - (String) Asset ID of the S3 bucket which stores the logs for this server
 - `logs_destination_asset_id` - (String) The asset name of the log aggregator that stores this asset's logs.
 - `managed_by` - (String) Email of the person who maintains the asset; can be different from the owner specified in the owned_by field.
 Defaults to admin_email.
+- `marker_alias` - (String) Cluster or System name for a DR pair or similar system where all nodes share a single log.
+All machines sharing a marker alias will use the same marker.
+This means that the log will be pulled once rather than once per machine.
 - `max_concurrent_conn` - (String) Maximum number of concurrent connections that sensitive data management should use at once.
 - `owned_by` - (String) Email of Owner / person responsible for the asset; can be different from the person in the managed_by field.
 Defaults to admin_email.
 - `parent_asset_id` - (String) The name of an asset that this asset is part of (or related to).
 E.g. an AWS resource will generally have an AWS account asset as its parent.
 Also used to connect some log aggregating asset with the sources of their logs.
 E.g. An AWS LOG GROUP asset can have an AWS RDS data source as its parent, indicating that that is the log group for that RDS instance.
 - `provider_url` - (String) URL for provider hosting the asset
-- `proxy` - (String) Proxy to use for AWS calls if aws_proxy_config is populated the proxy field will get populated from the http value there
+- `proxy` - (String) Proxy to use for AWS calls.
+If aws_proxy_config is populated, the proxy field will get populated from the http value there.
 - `pubsub_subscription` - (String) Pub/Sub subscription, e.g. "projects/my-project-name/subscriptions/my-subscription-name"
 - `region` - (String) For cloud systems with regions, the default region or region used with this asset
 - `resource_id` - (String) AWS Resource ID that the RDS Db2 audit logs will be stored under on S3.
 E.g. db-3TBJU4Y34IAVE2DQRQUWYOEX3I